Nihal-Naik/mern-todo-app-with-typescript/README.md

 fork this repo
-run npm i in backend and frontend folders then run npm run dev in both folders to start the app in development or you can type npm run build then npm run start in backend folder when doing this no need to go in frontend folder , both frontend and backend will run on same port
+run npm i in backend and frontend folders then run npm run dev in both folders to start the app in development the below step is only if you want to run both frontend and backend on same port or you can type npm run build then npm run start in backend folder and run npm run build in frontend folder , both frontend and backend will run on same port